pandallel/quilt/docs/src/features/implementation-plan.md

    - ✅ Added comprehensive tests for all operations
    - ✅ Used Tokio's async synchronization primitives for better integration with the actor model

-2. Implement basic Material and Swatch data structures (2-3 days)
+2. ~~Implement basic Material and Swatch data structures (2-3 days)~~ SKIPPED - Material structure is sufficient, Swatch implementation deferred

-   - Define Material struct with metadata and content
+   - ✅ Material struct with metadata already implemented
-   - Define Swatch struct for document fragments
-   - Implement state transitions and validation
+   - ⏩ Swatch implementation deferred to a later milestone

 3. Create the Message Channel System (2-3 days)